musictheory/NilScript/README.md

 // It's your responsibility to watch files for changes and kick off the correct
 // doXCompile() functions.
 //
-// If core.js includes the compiled result of foo.oj, a change to foo.oj
+// If core.js includes the compiled result of foo.ns, a change to foo.ns
 // needs to call *both* doCoreCompile() and doWebAppCompile()
 //
 webAppCompiler.uses(coreCompiler);